Welcome to CSUN's MFT Webpage!

 - Licensure: The Marriage and Family Therapy (MFT) option within the M.S. degree in Counseling is an approved program and provides students with competency in the content areas required by the State Board of Behavioral Science (BBS) for licensure as a Marriage and Family Therapist (LMFT).
 It also qualifies you to sit for the Licensed Professional Clinical Counselor (LPCC) exam and examination for certification from the National Board of Certified Counselors.
 Upon graduation students qualify for registration as an MFT Intern to gain further hours towards licensure.

 - National Accreditation: Our program is nationally accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) and is the only such accredited program in the region.
 This accreditation ensures that our program adheres to the highest national standards for training professional counselors.
-This accreditation also makes it easy to transfer hours and educational experiences to qualify for licensure in another state.
+This accreditation also makes it easier to transfer hours and educational experiences to qualify for licensure in another state.
 At present, our accreditation is approved through March 31, 2014.
 We make ongoing efforts to keep our accreditation current, which is granted by an external agency and therefore cannot be guaranteed by the university.